fabiospampinato/vscode-open-in-transmit/README.md

 Adds a command for opening the current file or project in [Transmit](https://panic.com/transmit).

 Since Transmit doesn't provide a command line utility for interacting with it, this is implemented via an AppleScript.
+If you want to open something in Transmit's right panel be sure the "Local Browser" is active, instead of the "Remote Browser".

 ## Install